Build a Creator Community That Makes Subscribers Stay — Discord, Telegram, and VIP Groups That Work

 Set up roles that correspond to subscriber levels:

-• VIP — top spenders or premium tier (access to everything)
+- VIP — top spenders or premium tier subscribers (access to everything)

-Use a verification bot (like Wick or manual DM verification) to confirm OnlyFans subscription status before granting roles.
+Use a verification bot or manual DM verification to confirm OnlyFans subscription status before granting roles.

 Step 3: Essential Bots

-• Ticket bot — for custom content requests through the server
+- Ticket bot — for custom content requests submitted through the server

 Step 4: Rules and Moderation

-Appoint 1-2 trusted moderators to help manage the server when you’re not active.
+Appoint 1–2 trusted moderators to help manage when you’re not active.

 Setting Up a Telegram VIP Group

-Telegram VIP groups are simpler to set up and better for small, intimate communities.
+Telegram VIP groups are simpler to set up and better suited for small, intimate communities.

 Setup

-3. Add a group description and rules pinned message
+- Add a pinned message with group description and rules

-The VIP group should feel exclusive and personal:
+The VIP group should feel exclusive and genuinely personal:

-• Daily check-ins — good morning/night messages, what you’re up to
+- Daily check-ins — good morning messages, what you’re up to, what you’re creating

-• Voice messages — quick audio updates feel more personal than text
+- Voice messages — quick audio updates feel more personal than text alone

 Anti-Leak Measures